thkarag/TwiTrend/README.md

-# Εγκατάσταση
+# Install and Run

 ### Install dependencies

-Εγκταστήστε της βιβλιοθήκες `npm install` individually
+Install the dependencies first by going into individual folders, i.e., frontend and backend using `npm install` individually

+### Build the application

+use `docker-compose up --build` inside the project root folder to build the containers.

 ### Run the application

-use `npm run dev` inside the project root folder to start the both the applications, frontend React will run on `PORT=3000` and backend express will run on `PORT=4000`
+Use `docker-compose up` inside the project root folder. frontend React will run on `PORT=3000` and backend express will run on `PORT=4000`